kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 In line 71, change the "else if" condition to "(nextEvent.endsWith("marshaling")) or (nextEvent.endsWith("sequences")).
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]

+## Code Smell: [Write the code smell name]
+Object-Orientation Abusers
+### Code Smell Category: [Write the code smell category name]
+Switch Statements
+### List of classes and line numbers involved:
+*class WarehouseSimulation, line 54-90.
+* [Write a class and list of line numbers, one class per asterisk, that describe the smell]

+### Description:
+These lines of code use a sequence of if statements.
+[In your own words, explain how this particular code smells.]

+### Solution:
+Use inheritance, I can use subclasses which inheritance the class WarehouseSimulation.
+For example, use  "class OrderNextEvent extends WarehouseSimulation" to replace if statement "nextEvent.startsWith("Order")".
+[In your own words, explain how you might solve this code smell: how would you refactor the code?]

+## Code Smell: [Write the code smell name]

+### Code Smell Category: [Write the code smell category name]

+### List of classes and line numbers involved:

+* [Write a class and list of line numbers, one class per asterisk, that describe the smell]

+### Description:

+[In your own words, explain how this particular code smells.]

+### Solution:

+[In your own words, explain how you might solve this code smell: how would you refactor the code?]

+## Code Smell: [Write the code smell name]

+### Code Smell Category: [Write the code smell category name]

+### List of classes and line numbers involved:

+* [Write a class and list of line numbers, one class per asterisk, that describe the smell]

+### Description:

+[In your own words, explain how this particular code smells.]

+### Solution:

+[In your own words, explain how you might solve this code smell: how would you refactor the code?]
 ==== End template ====

 # List of code smells